hhvm/user-documentation/guides/hhvm/01-installation/07-building-from-source.md

 It's fairly common in some environments to work around `opendirectoryd` issues by scheduling a cronjob to kill it; if you're doing this, disable it before building HHVM, or you are likely to get misleading errors such as `/bin/sh: /bin/sh: cannot execute binary file` in the middle of the build.

-Even when building HHVM from source, it's easiest to use [brew](https://brew.sh) to install dependencies and manage the build environment:
+Even when building HHVM from source, it's easiest to use [brew](https://brew.sh) to manage the build environment:

 ```
-brew tap hhvm/hhvm
-brew deps --include-build hhvm | xargs brew install
-brew sh
+$ brew sh
 ```

 `brew sh` will drop you into a bash shell in a normalized build environment - e.g. `PATH` will be set to include common build tools.